moiatgit/rustbook/src/ch08-01-vectors.md

 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-07/src/main.rs:here}}
 ```

-<span class="caption">Listing 8-7: Printing each element in a vector by
+<span class="caption">Llistat 8-7: Printing each element in a vector by
 iterating over the elements using a `for` loop</span>

 We can also iterate over mutable references to each element in a mutable vector